trufnetwork/node/README.md

 ## Terminology

-See [TERMINOLOGY.md](./TERMINOLOGY.md) for a list of terms used in the TSN-DB project.
+See [TERMINOLOGY.md](./TERMINOLOGY.md) for a list of terms used in the TSN project.

 ## License